First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 And you will find your way back to her in a new, beautiful form.

-7. You will be taken aback by your own emotions and thoughts
+7. You will be shocked by your thougths and emotions

 No woman feels exactly how she imagined she would after becoming a mum.